-Welcome to this month’s installment of the Culinary Alphabet.
+Welcome to this month’s instalment of the Culinary Alphabet.
 The Culinary Alphabet, The letter U, yes we are on the letter U.

 Halloween is nearly upon us, the trees are changing color and what glorious colors we are seeing around the world.
 I love the changes of the seasons and Autumn is one of my favorites.
-At this moment in time, it is 77 sleeps which sounds a lot.
+At this moment in time, it is 77 nights of sleep which sounds a lot.
 The reality is before we know it, it will be Christmas Eve.

 A cross between a grapefruit and a mandarin!
 It is about the size of a grapefruit but it tastes a bit sweeter and has a wrinkly skin that peels easily.
 This funky fruit comes from Jamaica and is also grown in the USA – and it’s not that ugly!
 It can look a bit weird because its yellowy-green skin is thick, rough and puffy – and sometimes a bit blotchy!

 Is bread made without using a raising agent?
 A simple bread that is easy to make.

 If you are a baker of pies and cakes recipes often state unsalted butter – why?
 As we often don’t know how much salt is in salted butter and a recipe also calls for a tsp of salt that ups the salt content of our bake.
 If you only have salted butter then just reduce the amount of added salt i.e half a tsp instead of a tsp full.

 Salt is also a preservative which means salted butter keeps much longer whereas unsalted butter is fresher although it has a limited shelf life.